numberztech/frontend-dev-challenge/README.md

 Submission
 -------------
-Once done, please drop us an email on tech.jobs@numberz.in with a Github link to your submission.
+Once done, please drop us an email on tech-jobs@numberz.in with a Github link to your submission.
 Do include your contact details & resume in the email, and we will get in touch once we've evaluated the submission.

 Ground Rules
 ----------------